Updated on 14 May 2025

 The Sports Councils – Sport England, Sport Wales, sportscotland, Sport NI – and leading sport bodies continue to work together and with respective governments to understand what the EU ban will mean for the stock of 3G AGPs in the UK, and the timings for any legislative decisions.

-Examples of this include the Football Foundation's significant investment to create its own ‘live test hub’ to research alternative infill materials.
+Examples of this include the Football Foundation’s significant investment in its own ‘test hub’ to research alternative infill materials.

 Many of the alternatives to rubber crumb are new to the market, and little is known about their performance, durability, availability, lifecycle cost and importantly the impact on player experience.